aws-powertools/powertools-lambda-typescript/packages/signer/README.md

 Powertools for AWS Lambda (TypeScript) is a developer toolkit to implement Serverless [best practices and increase developer velocity](https://docs.aws.amazon.com/powertools/typescript/latest/#features).

-You can use the package in both TypeScript and JavaScript code bases.

 - [Intro](#intro)
 - [Key features](#key-features)
 - [Usage](#usage)